ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 ## Sharing Your Scalar Project

 Scalar automatically makes your project private.
-If you would like to create an accessible URL  without a login (and thus crawlable by search engines), set **Make URL public?** to Yes.
-To make your book accessible in Scalar's Index page, set **Display in Scalar indexes?** to Yes.
+If you would like to create an accessible URL without a login (and thus crawlable by search engines), select **No Login Required** under **Permissions** in the **Properties** tab.
+To make your book accessible in Scalar's Index page, select **Can be found in Scalar index and by search engines**.

-You can also allow others to duplicate your book.
-Under the **Sharing** tab, set **Duplicability** to Yes.
+You can also allow others to duplicate your book by selecting **Can be duplicated by you and others**.

 ## Exporting Your Scalar Project

-The content of your book project can be backed up and exported as a RDF-JSON file under the **Sharing** tab.
+The content of your book project can be backed up and exported as a RDF-JSON file under the **Utilities** tab.

 # Knight Lab